Ministry of Federal Education and Professional Training

 Education is primarily provincial issue in Pakistan in the wake of 18th Amendment to the Constitution of Pakistan when Education department was transferred from federal to provinces.
 The Ministry was established in July 2011.
 In 2013, it was renamed to Ministry of Education, Trainings & Standards in Higher Education and in 2014 was renamed to Ministry of Federal Education and Professional Training.

 The department’s main responsibilities include creating policies, plans and programs to ensure the accessibility and availability of education in Pakistan.
 It is also a provider of many technical, vocational and professional skills and training that are needed to satisfy the national and international standards of the employment market.
 It works in collaboration with other ministries and organizations by sponsoring students, distributing scholarships and conducting multiple training sessions.
-Sub-departments under the ministry of Education and Training include National Vocational and Technical Training Commission, National Commission for Human Development, National Education Founding and National Education Assessment System.

 Organisations

 Higher Education Commission

 The Higher Education Commission (HEC) is an autonomous institution of primary funding, overseeing, regulating and accrediting the higher education efforts in Pakistan.